fredrkl/nvimsetup/README.md

 - [Nodejs](https://nodejs.org/en/download/)

 Nodejs is only needed for [_GitHub Copilot_](https://github.com/features/copilot).
 ## Setup

 - Install neovim
 - Install Nerdfonts
 - Run `:checkhealth lazy` for `lazy vim` plugin verification

+The copliot plugin is using the _meta key_ .
+If using iTerm2 on macOS, the _meta key_ is not enabled by default.
+To enable it, go to `Preferences > Profiles > Keys` and select `Left option key acts as +Esc`.

 ## Sources